 Major League Soccer on Kayo

-Kayo offers both live coverage and replays of up to 10 MLS games per round of the regular season, meaning you can cheer on your team in real-time or in your own time.
-In addition to the majority of regular season games, Kayo also has coverage for the playoffs, as well as the All-Star Game, which showcases the best of the MLS against big name clubs from other leagues.
+Kayo offers both live coverage and replays of multiple MLS games per round of the regular season, meaning you can cheer on your team in real-time or in your own time.
+In addition to the majority of regular season games, Kayo has previously covered the playoffs, as well as the All-Star Game, which showcases the best of the MLS against big name clubs from other leagues.

 |Brand||Subscription Type||No. of Screens/same time viewing||Advertised Cost^^/month|